avumi/jobs/README.md

 ## Where you'll work

-It doesn't matter where you work, whether you're remote or in our offices.
+It doesn't matter where you work.
 It's all about getting the job done, staying in touch and being part of an exciting project.

 To keep everyone safe, remote work will be the rule during COVID-19 with periodical face-to-face meetings.